Lima Airport Post COVID-199

 Looking for details?
 Keep reading, you’ll find them below.

 The wait has been long and arduous for many.
-Finally we’re nearing a point where once again, people can start to plan their trips to Peru.
+Finally we’re nearing a point where once again, people can start to plan their flights to and from Peru.
 I can tell you this.
 What you’re about to read is what will be required and enforced, at least in the short term.

-If you’re also wanting to know how your next Airport Taxi ride in Lima will look, You can check out the new Taxi Regulations
+If you’re also wanting to know how your next Airport Taxi ride will look, You can check out the new Taxi Regulations

 Who Set The Lima Airport Bio-Safety Standards?